GLOBAL MARKETS-Stimulus helps stocks shrug off impeachment chaos

 US, euro area inflation expectationshttps://tmsnrt.rs/35FeBcT

-(Additional reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore)
+(Additional reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Simon Cameron-Moore and Angus MacSwan)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))